-Corrigenda to OECD publications may be found on line at: www.oecd.org/publishing/corrigenda.

-© OECD 2010
+Corrigenda to OECD publications may be found on line at: www.oecd.org/publishing/corrigenda. © OECD 2010

 You can copy, download or print OECD content for your own use, and you can include excerpts from OECD publications, databases and multimedia products in your own documents, presentations, blogs, websites and teaching materials, provided that suitable acknowledgment of OECD as source and copyright owner is given.
 All requests for public or commercial use and translation rights should be submitted to rights@oecd.org.
-Requests for permission to photocopy portions of this material for public or commercial use shall be addressed directly to the Copyright Clearance Center (CCC) at info@oopyright.com or the Centre français d'exploitation du droit de copie (CFC) contact@cfcopies.com.
+Requests for public or commercial use shall be addressed directly to the Copyright Clearance Center (CCC) at info@copyright.com or the Centre français d'exploitation du droit de copie (CFC) contact@cfopies.com.